Lumen-git/Random3DModels/README.md

-# Random3DModels
+# RandomTangibleModels
-A collection of various 3D models I've made.
+A collection of various 3D models and laser cuts I've made.
 Backup of Thingiverse things.

 Altoid_tin_blank - a block that's a perfect fit for an Altoids tin.
 Just add holes for compartments or whatever shapes you need.
 Disc_marker - Custom marker for disc golf.